Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ### Pointers

-Dpdl supports a form of 'pointers' (eg. int *ptr = &x ), as in C/C++, Objective-C, go and others.
+Dpdl supports a form of 'pointers' (eg. int *ptr = &x ).

+This allows to have a variable that references another variable.

+This feature will be further developed.

-The types for which pointers are supported:
+The types for which pointers are currently supported:

 * int
 * byte